andreamazza89/ChatServer/README.md

 - Open a client connection to the server `nc localhost|server_ip_address 1234`
 - Open at least another client connection.
 - Have a chat.

+## Note on persistent message history storage

+By default, the application uses an in-memory repository to store message history, which means this is lost when the server is shut down.
+An alternative that uses PostgreSQL exists; this is the `SQLMessageRepository` class, which can be swapped with the `InMemoryMessageRepository` inside the ChatServer `Main` class.
+Please notice that this is not very flexible at this stage, and it requires the following in order to work:

+- A PostgreSQL server running on localhost:5432
+- The user with userName `Andrea` and no password to access the server
+- A database called `chat_server`
+- A table called `messages`, with the following columns: text:content, text:username